mgp123/mgp123.github.io/_posts/2021-10-5-information-theory-notes.md

 <a name="optimal-may-not-exist">3</a>: If the optimal encoding exists at all!
 In this situation as the sequence is infinite, it may very well be that you can always find a slightly better one so the minimun is never reached.

+<a name="q-sum-one">4</a>: Note that we don't need to restrict ourselves to $$ \sum_i q_i = 1 $$.
+That is, $$q$$ can have some extra symbols in its distribution besides those that also happen under $$p$$.

-<a name="conditional-entropy-is-lower">4</a>: Doing it formally is not hard but it involves talking about other stuff.
+<a name="conditional-entropy-is-lower">5</a>: Doing it formally is not hard but it involves talking about other stuff.
 Also this informal proof is one of those things that are not in Cover and Thomas.
 It just ocurred to me and it seemed such a nice and elegant way to do it.
 It's possible that this trick is flawed in some subtle way I don't see.

 ### References

 - *Thomas M. Cover and Joy A. Thomas.
 2006.
 Elements of Information Theory*.
 Specifically the first few chapters.
 -  David MacKay lecture series: *Information Theory, Pattern Recognition, and Neural Networks*.
 Also the first few lectures, available on [youtube](https://www.youtube.com/playlist?list=PLruBu5BI5n4aFpG32iMbdWoRVAA-Vcso6).
 They are really fun and easy to follow (although not as formal).
 - *Alfred V. Aho and Jeffrey D. Ullman.
 1972.
 The theory of parsing, translation, and compiling*.
 This is for the short section on context free grammars.
 I haven't searched for references connecting context free grammars with encoding but someone must have thought of it already.
+- *Alexandre B. Tsybakov.
+2008.
+Introduction to Nonparametric Estimation*.
+The proof for the KL-divergence bound on the L1-distance was taken almost verbatim from chapter 2.

 Any content not in those references is *more likely to be wrong*  as I have reasoned it myself.
 Hopefully everything is correct but and I am not an expert.
 That being said...